Connor Bedard Game Preview: Blackhawks vs. Stars

-Connor Bedard and the Chicago Blackhawks will be in action on Friday at 8:00 PM ET, and they'll be up against the Dallas Stars.
-Looking to bet on Bedard's props versus the Stars?
-Scroll down for stats and information.
+Connor Bedard and the Chicago Blackhawks will be in action on Sunday at 8:00 PM ET, and they'll be facing the Dallas Stars.
+Looking to wager on Bedard's props?
+Here is some information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.